-NO. 97
+NO. 97B

-Aperture on the occasion of the exhibition.
+Edward Weston, Photographer: The Flame of Recognition, edited by Nancy Newhall, is being re-issued in a special Museum edition by the publisher Aperture on the occasion of the exhibition.
 The book grew out of the catalog prepared by Mrs. Newhall for the one-man Weston show at The Museum of Modern Art in 1946.
 The book in its present form -- photographs accompanied by excerpts from Weston's Daybooks and Letters -- was first published in 1958, and was revised and enlarged in 1965 and 1971.